Will AI Replace MIS Directors? Technology Leadership Gets Harder, Not Obsolete

 Why MIS Directors Are More Important Than Ever

 Technology strategy requires human judgment that accounts for business objectives, organizational culture, regulatory requirements, competitive dynamics, and budget constraints.
 Should the organization move to the cloud or maintain on-premises infrastructure?
 Which AI tools should be adopted and which are hype?
 How should the IT organization be restructured to support digital transformation?
-These strategic decisions require a leader who understands both technology and the business.
+These strategic decisions require a leader who understands both technology and the business — and increasingly, someone who can hold a steady view when both the technology and the business are changing simultaneously.

 The 2028 Outlook